denten-books/plain-text/3-format.md

 device, readers access only to the outputs emanating from the application layer, and that only at the exposed "window" level of the document-object model.
 What you see is far less than what you get.
 The perceived "content" exposes only a small fraction of the underlying formal topology.
 Reader interaction happens at the superficial application layer which at best conceals the dynamics of deep text transformation.
 In more acute cases, access to deep structures is made illicit outright.

-In practice, the easy reproducibility of digital media has served to erode the efficacy of copyright restrictions.
+## Composite Media: Smart Contracts

+Text at a document's surface is subject to professional rules of conduct governing practices of sharing, quotation, and attribution.
+The American reader may further be familiar with portions of US copyright law, which codify these practices more formally, entailing a degree of legal accountability.
+US Code Title 17, for example, extends "exclusive rights" to "copyright owners" of "literary works."
+Such rights include the ability to "reproduce," "prepare derivative works," "distribute copies," "perform," and "display publicly."[^ln3-DMCA2] The easy reproducibility of digital media has, however, eroded the efficacy of legal copyright restrictions.
 The work of art in the age of digital reproduction has lost much of its already tenuous hold on the material substratum.[^ln3-illusion] Photocopiers, desktop printers, inexpensive digital storage drives, and peer-to-peer file sharing networks reduce the carries to the copying and the dissemination of media.

-A literary scholar may be familiar with similar provisions of American copyright law governing text as surface representation.
-US Code, Title 17, for example, extends "exclusive rights" to "copyright owners" of "literary works."
-The rights include the ability to "reproduce," "prepare derivative works," "distribute copies," "perform," and "display publicly."[^ln3-DMCA2] Surface representation is further subject to professional rules of conduct, embodied in practices of quotation, citation, and attribution (or lack thereof, as plagiarism).

 The response from the film, game, music, and publishing industries has been to embed the mechanisms of copyright enforcement into the medium itself.

-"The
-answer to the machine," wrote Charles Clark, a prominent British copyright attorney, "is in the machine. [@clark_copyright_1996, 81-82]" He went on to argue for the efficacy of copyright enforcement at the device level and to
+"The answer to the machine," wrote Charles Clark, a prominent British copyright attorney, "is in the machine. [@clark_copyright_1996, 81-82]" He went on to argue for the efficacy of copyright enforcement at the device level and to